constantinadrian/gm_v2_unit_test/README.md

   - #### Amazon AWS

-    - For this project Amazon AWS was used to store static and media files.
+    - For this project, Amazon AWS was used to store static and media files.

         1. Create an account to [Amazon AWS](https://portal.aws.amazon.com/billing/signup#/start)

             a.
-Fill in the email, password and choose an username for the account and select ```Continue```
+Fill in the email, password and choose a username for the account and select ```Continue```

             b.
-Choose the ```Account type``` Personal and fill in the requiremnts information and select ```Create Account and Continue```
+Choose the ```Account type``` Personal and fill in the requirements information and select ```Create Account and Continue```

             c.
-Fill in the Credit card details which will be use for billing in case you go above the free usage limits, but you want go anywhere near them with this project
+Fill in the Credit card details which will be used for billing in case you go above the free usage limits, but you won't go anywhere near them with this project

             NOTE: Amazon AWS is not a free service if you go above the free usage limits

         2. Create S3 Bucket

             a.
-After you login you can find the S3 by searching on the ```Services``` Menu
+After you log in you can find the S3 by searching on the ```Services``` Menu

             b.
-Open the S3 and create a Bucket by name it to much your Heroku app name, select a region closest to you and uncheck the ```Block all public access``` and acknowledge that the bucket will be public since we are allowing public access to our static and media file
+Open the S3 and create a Bucket by naming it to much your Heroku app name, select a region closest to you and uncheck the ```Block all public access``` and acknowledge that the bucket will be public since we are allowing public access to our static and media file

             c.
 Now click ```Create Bucket```